devlaming/jadoc/README.md

 :warning: Before downloading `jadoc`, please make sure [Git](https://git-scm.com/downloads) and [Anaconda](https://www.anaconda.com/) with **Python 3.x** are installed.

-In order to download `jadoc`, open a command-line interface by starting [Anaconda Prompt](https://docs.anaconda.com/anaconda/user-guide/getting-started/), navigate to your working directory, and clone the `mgreml` repository using the following command:
+In order to download `jadoc`, open a command-line interface by starting [Anaconda Prompt](https://docs.anaconda.com/anaconda/user-guide/getting-started/), navigate to your working directory, and clone the `jadoc` repository using the following command:

 ```
 git clone https://github.com/devlaming/jadoc.git